darianyang/mm-github-pages-test/_pages/join_us.md

 **Rigor** - We value quality over quantity and maintain openness, integrity, and reproducibility in research, paying special attention to outliers.

-**Persistence** - We value failures as opportunities for learning, noting that many scientific discoveries are made after countless failed attempts.
+**Persistence** - We value failures as opportunities for learning, noting that many great discoveries are made after countless failed attempts.

 **Mentorship** - We provide the mentorship, community, and resources to support each person in realizing their full potential.